ClaudiaCalero/ClaudiaCalero/README.md

 ## Hi there!
 Hi, nice to meet you!
-My name is Clàudia, and I’m a fashion designer who transitioned into Software Engineering.
+My name is Clàudia, and I’m a software developer with a background in fashion design.
 Inspired by friends working in tech and encouraged by their mentorship, I decided to pursue a new career path.

 Since then, I have continuously invested in my learning through personal projects, self-study, specialized courses, bootcamps, hackathons, and formal education.
 I completed an 850-hour FullStack Bootcamp at [Factoría F5](https://factoriaf5.org/), a Backend Bootcamp at [IronHack](https://ironhack.com/), and recently finished a Higher Degree in Multiplatform Application Development (DAM) at [IFP](https://www.ifp.es/).